apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 set of entry point actors, which then forward requests (possibly after performing validation) to another actor system containing the actual worker actors.
-If messaging between these two server-side systems is done using local @apidoc[akka.actor.ActorRef] (they can be exchanged safely between actor systems within the same JVM), you can restrict the messages on this interface by marking them @apidoc[akka.actor.PossiblyHarmful] so that a client cannot forge them.
+If messaging between these two server-side systems is done using local @apidoc[actor.ActorRef] (they can be exchanged safely between actor systems within the same JVM), you can restrict the messages on this interface by marking them @apidoc[actor.PossiblyHarmful] so that a client cannot forge them.

 @@@